rakutenintelligence-api/rakutenintelligence-api.github.io/server-side-authorization.md

 In addition, the following parameter should be included on every request URL:

 Note that in this type of authorization, you are responsible for helping your users link their mailboxes to Slice using the mailbox-management APIs.
+See also [Mailbox Management with Server-Side Authorization]({{ '/mailbox-management' }})

 # How to generate a public/private keypair?
 At a UNIX or Linux command-prompt, execute the following command to generate a private key: